Belle of Louisville: Career as Belle of Louisville

 In August 1997, Belle of Louisville was partially sunk at her moorings; a former crew member of the boat was later convicted of sabotage.
 The proximate cause of the sinking was flooding of the hull via a city water line left connected to a fitting that led into the boat's hull.
 Due to the swift actions of the steamer's crew and other members of the community, the boat was rescued, repaired, and returned to service.

 In February 2007, Mark Doty was named as Belle of Louisville's captain, replacing Kevin Mullen, who left the position in November 2006.
 Doty's official title is "Master of the Fleet" or "Port Captain".

 On October 17, 2009, Belle of Louisville collided with a dock near Six Mile Island on the Ohio River.
 Witness statements report that the accident occurred as she was making a turnaround about halfway through a cruise.
 Tugboats were used to pull her to safety.
 A Belle of Louisville official was quoted as saying that the wind had caused her to hit the dock.
 It has been reported that one-third of the paddle wheel's bucket planks were damaged in the collision, and jockey bar (the main steel arm, which goes across the aft end of the paddle wheel) was bent.
 The crew, however, was able to fix the damage without drydocking.
 The damaged bucket planks were replaced from stock held in storage.

 On October 18, 2014, Belle of Louisville turned 100 years old.
 To celebrate, a 5-day riverboat festival named "The Belle's Big Birthday Bash" was held in Louisville along parts of Louisville Waterfront Park.
 Eight other riverboats from across the country joined Belle of Louisville to help celebrate her 100th year on the river.
 The festival incorporated cruises, fireworks, riverfront concerts, hot air balloon glows, and more.
 The other riverboats attending the festival included Spirit of Jefferson, Anson Northrup, Belle of Cincinnati, The Colonel, General Jackson, River Queen, Spirit of Peoria, and Celebration Belle.
 This festival was said to be the largest riverboat gathering that Louisville has seen in over 100 years.
 A portion of the proceeds from The Belle's Big Birthday Bash went toward her preservation fund.

 Belle of Louisville in fiction

-Belle of Louisville appears as a character (powered by an artificial intelligence) in Rudy Rucker's 1988 novel Wetware, which takes place on the Moon and in Louisville in the year 2031.
+Belle of Louisville appears as a character (powered by an artificial intelligence) in Rudy Rucker's 1988 novel Wetware, which takes place on the Moon and in Louisville.